-- 1 rate base growth, and the elimination of the accumulated revenue surplus of \$5.420 million, - which was fully utilized in 2021, as described in Section 1.4 below. - 3 In the subsections below, FBC sets out the approvals it is seeking and provides an overview of - 4 the requirements for the annual review process.
+- 1 rate base growth, and the elimination of the accumulated revenue surplus of \$5.420 million, 2 which was fully utilized in 2021, as described in Section 1.4 below. - In the subsections below, FBC sets out the approvals it is seeking and provides an overview of the requirements for the annual review process.
 This is followed by a summary of FBC's - 5 proposed revenue requirements and rate changes for 2022 and an overview of the SQI results. - 6 These matters are addressed in more detail in subsequent sections of the Application.

-1.2 Approvals Sought
+7 1.2 APPROVALS SOUGHT

-- With this Application, FBC requests BCUC approval for the following pursuant to sections 59 to 61 of the Utilities Commission Act (UCA): - Approval to recover the 2022 revenue requirement and resultant rate changes on a permanent basis, effective January 1, 2022, as filed in the Application and subject to any adjustments identified by FBC during the regulatory process and from any directives or determinations made by the BCUC in its decision on the Application. - 14 2.
+- With this Application, FBC requests BCUC approval for the following pursuant to sections 59 to 61 of the Utilities Commission Act (UCA): - Approval to recover the 2022 revenue requirement and resultant rate changes on a permanent basis, effective January 1, 2022, as filed in the Application and subject to any adjustments identified by FBC during the regulatory process and from any directives or determinations made by the BCUC in its decision on the Application. - 2.
 The following deferral account approvals, as described in Sections 7.6 and 12.4: - Creation of a rate base deferral account for the 2021 Generic Cost of Capital Proceeding, with the amortization period to be determined in a future proceeding; - Amortization periods for the following previously approved deferral accounts: - A one-year amortization period for the 2020 Cost of Service Analysis (COSA) deferral account commencing January 1, 2022; - A three-year amortization period for the Mandatory Reliability Standards (MRS) 2021 Audit deferral account commencing January 1, 2022; - A three-year amortization period for the 2021 Long-Term Electric Resource Plan (LTERP) deferral account commencing January 1, 2022; and - A three-year amortization period for the Rate Design and Rates for Electric Vehicle (EV) Direct Current Fast Charging (DCFC) Service Application deferral account commencing January 1, 2022. - 3.
 Approval to change the frequency of reporting on the COVID-19 Customer Recovery Fund Deferral Account from monthly to quarterly, as described in Section 7.6.2.1. - 4.
 Z-factor treatment for the incremental O&M and capital expenditures related to MRS Assessment Report.
-No. 13, as described in Section 12.2.1 of the Application. - 32 A draft order is included in Appendix C.
+No. 13, as described in Section 12.2.1 of the Application. - 5.
+Z-factor treatment for incremental O&M and capital expenditures related to the prevention and repair of damages resulting from the Nk'Mip Creek wildfire, as described in the Evidentiary Update to the Application, filed on October 5, 2021.